evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ---

 ### 4. Validation & Rendering
 All inscriptions are validated through recursive on-chain checks against the Distribution Engine.
-Assets will only render if they meet these validation rules, and valid inscriptions are added to the canonical collection index.
+Assets will only render if they meet these validation rules.

 Validation rules ensure:
 - The block meets the defined supply condition